Do you struggle with

 You may be eligible to participate in this study if you:

-Have a confirmed diagnosis of systemic sclerosis impacting your extremities (for example: arms, legs, hands, feet, etc.)
+Have a confirmed diagnosis of scleroderma impacting your extremities (for example: fingers, hands, toes, feet, upper arms, upper thighs, chest, stomach etc.)

-Have experienced symptoms related to your systemic sclerosis for fewer than 5 years (apart from Raynaud’s)
+Have experienced symptoms related to your scleroderma for fewer than 7 years (apart from Raynaud’s Phenomenon)

 Other eligibility criteria apply and will be evaluated by a study doctor if you choose to continue with screening for the study.